joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/030-Single-Server-Deployment.md

 Pre-requisites:

 - A Github account.
-- Install the following on the Jenkins server:
+- Install the following on the the servers:

     - Python